 If you ask us, roasting is one of the most fascinating aspects of the coffee process.
 While we go around the world in search of the highest quality coffee, we stay close to home when it comes to processing the beans.

+Also called Light City, Half City or Cinnamon roast by some.
 When coffee beans are roasted they produce a crackling sound similar to that of popcorn popping.
 Light roast refers to the beans that are removed at the first crackling.
 They are light brown and retain the majority of the bean’s distinct regional flavor.
+They have a light body and lack an oily surface.
 They also retain the most caffeine out of all the roasts.
-They have a light body and lack an oily surface.
+This comes as a surprise to many people because it is often assumed that darker roasts carry the most caffeine.

 Some people refer to it as American roast, House roast or City roast.
 Medium roast beans are the beans that are removed after a second crackling and have a medium brown hue.
 These are slightly more bodied than light beans and have a dry surface.
 Their taste is described as balanced, lacking the graininess that light roast exhibits.

 Lastly, we have dark roasts.
 Dark roast beans clearly exhibit oil on the surface and have a dark brown to black color.
 They have the least amount of caffeine out of all the other roasts.
 However, the taste is much more bitter and stronger.